arlkbrn/Cyberpunk-Mac-Resources/README.md

 # Cyberpunk Mac Resources

-I will post resources that will help with modding the Mac build of Cyberpunk (e.g. known addresses, scripts).
+I will post resources that will help with developing mods on the Mac build of Cyberpunk (e.g. known addresses, scripts).